Course Outline

 PC6, PC6.2

-3 Use a socially responsible and sustainable approach to business solutions.
+3 Apply ethical, socially responsible, and sustainable principles when analysing or recommending digital business solutions.
 Sustainability-focussed

 PC4